marklogic-community/corb2/README.md

 ### Running Corb
 The entry point is the main method in the com.marklogic.developer.corb.Manager class.

-Corb needs one or more of the following parameters as (If specified in more then one place command line argument takes precedence over VM argument which take precedence over myjob.properties)
+Corb needs one or more of the following parameters as (If specified in more than one place command line parameter takes precedence over java system property which take precedence over myjob.properties)

-1. command-line arguments
+1. command-line parameters
-2. VM arguments ex: -DXCC-CONNECTION-URI=xcc://user:password@localhost:8202.
+2. Java system properties ex: -DXCC-CONNECTION-URI=xcc://user:password@localhost:8202.
 3. As properties file in the class path specified using -DOPTIONS-FILE=myjob.properties.
 Relative and full file paths are also supported.

-Note: Any or all of the properties can be specified as java VM arguments or key value pairs in properties file.
+Note: Any or all of the properties can be specified as java system properties or key value pairs in properties file.

 ### Options
 * XCC-CONNECTION-URI (Connection string to MarkLogic XDBC Server)
-* COLLECTION-NAME (Set to external variable URIS in the URIS XQuery module)
+* COLLECTION-NAME (Value of this parameter will be passed into the URIS XQuery module via the XQuery $URIS parameter)
 * XQUERY-MODULE (XQuery to be executed in a batch for each URI from the URIS-MODULE or URIS-FILE)
 * THREAD-COUNT (number of worker threads; default = 1)
 * MODULE-ROOT (default: '/' for root)
 * MODULES-DATABASE (uses the XCC-CONNECTION-URI if not provided; use 0 for file system)
 * INSTALL (default is false; set to 'true' or '1' for installation)
 * URIS-MODULE (URI selector module.
-Expected to uris count and sequence of uris.
-Optionally, it can also return an arbitrary string as a first item in this sequence - refer to URIS-BATCH-REF below).
+Expected to return a sequence containing the uris count followed by all the uris.
+Optionally, it can also return an arbitrary string as a first item in this sequence - refer to URIS\_BATCH\_REF section below).
-* URIS-FILE (If defined instead of URIS-MODULE, URIS will be loaded from the file located on the client)
+* URIS-FILE (If defined instead of URIS-MODULE, URIS will be loaded from the file located on the client.
+There should only be one URI per each line.
+This path may be relative or absolute.
+For example, a file containing a list of document identifiers can be used as a URIS-FILE and XQUERY-MODULE can query for the document based on this document identifier)
 * PROCESS-TASK (Java Class that implements com.marklogic.developer.corb.Task or extends com.marklogic.developer.corb.AbstractTask.
-It can talk to XQUERY-MODULE and do additional processing locally)
+Typically, it can talk to XQUERY-MODULE and the do additional processing locally such save a returned value.)
-	com.marklogic.developer.corb.ExportBatchToFileTask (included - Writes the data returned by the XQUERY-MODULE To single file specified by EXPORT-FILE-NAME)
+  * com.marklogic.developer.corb.ExportBatchToFileTask (included - Writes the data returned by the XQUERY-MODULE to single file specified by EXPORT-FILE-NAME.
+All returned values from entire CoRB will be streamed into the single file.)
-	com.marklogic.developer.corb.ExportToFileTask (included - saves the documents returned by XQUERY-MODULE to local file system to EXPORT-FILE-DIR where file name for each document will be the base name of the URI)
+  * com.marklogic.developer.corb.ExportToFileTask (included - saves the documents returned by each invocation of XQUERY-MODULE to a separate local file within EXPORT-FILE-DIR where the file name for each document will be the based on the URI.)
-* PRE-BATCH-MODULE (XQuery module, if specified, will be run before batch processing starts)
+* PRE-BATCH-MODULE (An XQuery module which, if specified, will be run before batch processing starts)
 * PRE-BATCH-TASK (Java Class that implements com.marklogic.developer.corb.Task or extends com.marklogic.developer.corb.AbstractTask.
-Can be specified with in in place of or in addition PRE-BATCH-MODULE)
+If PRE-BATCH-MODULE is also specified, the implementation is expected to invoke the XQuery and process the result if any.
+It can also be specified without PRE-BATCH-MODULE and an example of this is to add a static header to a report.)
-	com.marklogic.developer.corb.PreBatchUpdateFileTask (included - Writes the data returned by the PRE-BATCH-MODULE to EXPORT-FILE-NAME, which can be used to writing dynamic headers.
-Also, if EXPORT-FILE-TOP-CONTENT is specified, this task will write this value to to the EXPORT-FILE-NAME - this option is especially useful for writing fixed headers to reports. ).
+  * com.marklogic.developer.corb.PreBatchUpdateFileTask (included - Writes the data returned by the PRE-BATCH-MODULE to EXPORT-FILE-NAME, which can particularly be used to to write dynamic headers for CSV output.
+Also, if EXPORT-FILE-TOP-CONTENT is specified, this task will write this value to the EXPORT-FILE-NAME - this option is especially useful for writing fixed headers to reports.)
-* POST-BATCH-MODULE (XQuery module, if specified, will be run after batch processing is completed)
+* POST-BATCH-MODULE (An XQuery module which, if specified, will be run after batch processing is completed)
-* POST-BATCH-TASK (Java Class that implements com.marklogic.developer.corb.Task or extends com.marklogic.developer.corb.AbstractTask)
+* POST-BATCH-TASK (Java Class that implements com.marklogic.developer.corb.Task or extends com.marklogic.developer.corb.AbstractTask.
+If POST-BATCH-MODULE is also specified, the implementation is expected to invoke the XQuery and process the result if any.
+It can also be specified without POST-BATCH-MODULE and an example of this is to add static content to the bottom of the report.)
   com.marklogic.developer.corb.PostBatchUpdateFileTask (included - Writes the data returned by the POST-BATCH-MODULE to EXPORT-FILE-NAME.
-Also, if EXPORT-FILE-BOTTOM-CONTENT is specified, this task will write this value to to the EXPORT-FILE-NAME)
+Also, if EXPORT-FILE-BOTTOM-CONTENT is specified, this task will write this value to the EXPORT-FILE-NAME)
-* EXPORT-FILE-DIR (export directory for com.marklogic.developer.corb.ExportToFileTask or similar tasks.
-Optional - EXPORT-FILE-NAME can be specified with full path)
+* EXPORT-FILE-DIR (Export directory parameter is used by com.marklogic.developer.corb.ExportBatchToFileTask or similar custom task implementations.
+Optional: Alternatively, EXPORT-FILE-NAME can be specified with a full path)
-* EXPORT-FILE-NAME (shared file to export output of com.marklogic.developer.corb.ExportBatchToFileTask - file name with our without full path)
+* EXPORT-FILE-NAME (shared file to write output of com.marklogic.developer.corb.ExportBatchToFileTask - should be a file name with our without full path)
-* INIT-MODULE (XQuery Module, if specified, will be invoked prior to URIS-MODULE)
+* INIT-MODULE (An XQuery Module which, if specified, will be invoked prior to URIS-MODULE)
-* INIT-TASK (Java Task, if specified, will be called prior to URIS-MODULE, This can be used addition to INIT-MODULE)
+* INIT-TASK (Java Task which, if specified, will be called prior to URIS-MODULE - this can be used addition to INIT-MODULE for custom implementations)

 ### Additional options
-* EXPORT-FILE-PART-EXT (if specified, com.marklogic.developer.corb.PreBatchUpdateFileTask adds this extension to export file.
-It is expected that PostBatchUpdateFileTask will be specified, which removes the extension for the final export file)
+* EXPORT-FILE-PART-EXT (ex: .tmp - if specified, com.marklogic.developer.corb.PreBatchUpdateFileTask adds this temporary extension to the export file name to indicate EXPORT-FILE-NAME is being actively modified.
+To remove this temporary extension after EXPORT-FILE-NAME is complete, com.marklogic.developer.corb.PostBatchUpdateFileTask must be specified as POST-BATCH-TASK.)
-* EXPORT-FILE-TOP-CONTENT (used by com.marklogic.developer.corb.PreBatchUpdateFileTask to insert content at the top of EXPORT-FILE-NAME before batch process starts, if it finds the text @URIS_BATCH_REF it replaces it by batch reference sent by URIS-MODULE)
+* EXPORT-FILE-TOP-CONTENT (used by com.marklogic.developer.corb.PreBatchUpdateFileTask to insert content at the top of EXPORT-FILE-NAME before batch process starts.
+If it includes the string @URIS\_BATCH\_REF, it is replaced by the batch reference returned by URIS-MODULE)
 * EXPORT-FILE-BOTTOM-CONTENT (used by com.marklogic.developer.corb.PostBatchUpdateFileTask to append content to EXPORT-FILE-NAME after batch process is complete)
 * EXPORT_FILE_AS_ZIP (if true, PostBatchUpdateFileTask compresses the output file as a zip file)
-* URIS-REPLACE-PATTERN (one or more replace patterns for URIs - typically used to save memory, but XQUERY-MODULE should reconstruct the URI. usage: URIS-REPLACE-PATTERN=pattern1,replace1,pattern2,replace2,...)
+* URIS-REPLACE-PATTERN (one or more replace patterns for URIs - Used by java to truncate the length of URIs on the client side, typically to reduce java heap size in very large batch jobs, as the CoRB java client holds all the URIS in memory while processing is in progress.
+If truncated, XQUERY-MODULE needs to reconstruct the URI before trying to do fn:doc() to fetch the document.
+Usage: URIS-REPLACE-PATTERN=pattern1,replace1,pattern2,replace2,...)
+  *Example:*
+  URIS-REPLACE-PATTERN=/com/marklogic/sample/,,.xml,  (Replace /com/marklogic/sample/ and .xml with empty strings.
+So, Corb client only need to cache the id '1234' instead of the entire URI /com/marklogic/sample/1234.xml.
+In the transform XQUERY-MODULE, we need to do let $URI := fn:concat("/com/marklogic/sample/",$URI,".xml"))
 * XCC-CONNECTION-RETRY-LIMIT (Number attempts to connect to ML before giving up - default is 3)
 * XCC-CONNECTION-RETRY-INTERVAL (in seconds - Time interval in seconds between retry attempts - default is 60)